simonpo/workshops/04-BotsCognitiveService.md

 ### How to use LUIS
-Add a knowledge base to answer questions users ask in a more natural, conversational way How to use QnA Maker
+Add a knowledge base to answer questions users ask in a more natural, conversational way

 ### Manage multiple models
-If using more than one model, such as for LUIS and QnA Maker, intelligently determine when to use which one during your bot's conversation
+If using more than one model, such as for LUIS and QnA Maker, intelligently determine when to use which one during your bot's conversation using the Dispatch tool.
-Dispatch tool

 ### Add cards and buttons
-Enhance the user experience with media other than text, such as graphics, menus, and cards How to add cards
+Enhance the user experience with media other than text, such as graphics, menus, and cards.

 ### Testing
 Test your bot locally with the emulator.
 The Bot Framework Emulator is a stand-alone app that not only provides a chat interface, but also debugging and interrogation tools to help understand how and why your bot does what it does.
 The emulator can be run on a locally alongside your in-development bot application.